rbutov/butov.dev/functions/README.md

-# Firebase Functions Deployment Setup for Telegram Bot
+# Firebase Functions for butov.dev

-This README provides instructions on how to set up the Telegram bot token in Firebase config before deploying your Firebase Functions project.
+This directory contains the Firebase Functions for the butov.dev project.

-## Setting the Telegram Bot Token
+## Environment Setup

-Before deploying your Firebase Functions, you need to set the Telegram bot token in your Firebase config.
-Follow these steps:
+Before running the functions, you need to set up your environment:

-1. Open your terminal or command prompt.

-2. Use the Firebase CLI to set the Telegram bot token as an environment variable:
+1. Rename the `.env.example` file to `.env`:

    ```
-   firebase functions:config:set telegram.bot_token="YOUR_BOT_TOKEN_HERE"
+   cp .env.example .env
    ```

-   Replace "YOUR_BOT_TOKEN_HERE" with your actual Telegram bot token.

-3. Verify that the token has been set correctly:
+2. Open the `.env` file and set the `TELEGRAM_BOT_TOKEN` value:

    ```
-   firebase functions:config:get
+   TELEGRAM_BOT_TOKEN="your-telegram-bot-token"
    ```

-   This should display your current configuration, including the telegram.bot_token.

-## Accessing the Bot Token in Your Code

-Once you've set the bot token in your Firebase config, you can access it in your code like this:
+   Replace `"your-telegram-bot-token"` with the actual token you received from the BotFather on Telegram.

+## Important Notes

+- Keep your `.env` file secure and never commit it to version control.
+- The `TELEGRAM_BOT_TOKEN` is crucial for the bot's functionality.
+Make sure it's correctly set before deploying or testing the functions.

+For more information on setting up and using Firebase Functions, refer to the [Firebase documentation](https://firebase.google.com/docs/functions).